huy/lucene-notes/wildcard-query.md

 ## Wild card query demystify

-Wild card query is kind of query where search string is in form of `*ild*` or `?ild*`.
+Wild card query is kind of query where search string is in form of e.g. `*ild*` or `?ild*`.
 Lucene document tells us quoted

     this query can be slow, as it needs to iterate over many terms.
 In order to prevent extremely slow WildcardQueries, a Wildcard term should not start with the wildcard